michaeledgar/laser/design_docs/goals.md

 9. Indentation (P2)
 10. Require ! for methods that mutate state (P2)
 11. Require ? for methods that always return booleans
+12. MyStruct = Struct.new, not MyStruct < Struct.new

 ## General-Use Information
 1. Private Method (P0)